-Meghan has been training dogs and other animals for as long as she can remember.
-In fact, she remembers training her childhood cat to “sit”, “beg”, and “fetch”!
+Owner & Head Trainer Meghan Burton has been training professionally for 10 years, but she has been training dogs and other animals for as long as she can remember- in fact, she remembers training her childhood cat to “sit”, “beg”, and “fetch”!
 She has always been intrigued by human and animal behavior, leading her to pursue a degree in Psychology with a focus in Learning Theory.
-Owner & Head Trainer Meghan Burton has been training professionally for 10 years.
 In college, she participated in multiple semesters of independent research in her school’s pigeon lab studying behavior.
 After graduating, she took a job at a national pet store chain as a dog trainer, and found her calling.
-After interning with and assisting Laurie Luck of Smart Dog University she has since gone out on her own to form Canine Lifestyle Academy.
-She attends multiple seminars and conferences every year to keep current with the newest in dog training and behavior science.
-Meghan is a Certified Professional Dog Trainer – Knowledge Assessed and a member of the Association of Pet Dog Trainers.
+She went on to intern with and assist Laurie Luck of Smart Dog University, after taking classes with her handful of an adolescent German Shepherd, Kyra.
+She then went out on her own to form Canine Lifestyle Academy.
+She attends multiple seminars and conferences every year to keep current with the newest in dog training and behavioral science.
+Meghan passed her Certified Professional Dog Trainer – Knowledge Assessed exam in 2012 and is a member of the Association of Pet Dog Trainers.

-Meghan is supported by her husband, Paul, their 3 year old daughter Kailyn, and their three dogs: German Shepherds Marcus and Kyra, and pit bull Grant.
+Meghan is supported by her husband, Paul, their 3 year old daughter Kailyn, and pit bull, Grant, and hope to be welcoming a new German Shepherd puppy this summer!

 Training and administrative assistant Bethany Poese joined CLA in the spring of 2016, after taking her dog-reactive pit bull, Juno, through CLA’s Terrible Teens class with Meghan the previous year.
 Having conned her parents in to getting her two kittens as a reward for being potty trained as a toddler, she learned early that positive reinforcement was an effective way to influence behavior!
 She went on to take her first basic obedience class at 13 with her family’s sweet but stupid English Springer Spaniel, Carson, and the rest was history.
 Maxwell, a wild 10 month old rescue cockapoo with separation anxiety, and 3 cats (Lily, Pasha, and Mama) round out Bethany’s current crew of misfits.